 Some of those soaps felt they had been on the air forever.
 A few seemed to have run for acouple centuries in some capacity.
 I think a few started out as cave paintings.

-As the daytime television landscape changed most of these game shows and soaps would gradually fade away and now their reruns idly reside on The Game Show Network and The Soap Opera Network.
+As the daytime television landscape changed, most of these game shows and soaps would gradually fade away and now their reruns idly reside on The Game Show Network, The Soap Opera Network or some streamer.
 It seems any program can find a home today.

 One of the most popular and enduring daytime programs would be The Price Is Right.
 An hour-long game show that would consist of contestants to “come on down” and guess the prices of ordinary household products.

-Like with any great team there has been a continual change of players through the years, but the real Hall of Fame ladies that made up Barker’s Beauties, the key three were – Janice Pennington, Dian Parkinson and Holly Hallstrom.
+Like with any great team there has been a continual change of players through the years, but the real Hall of Fame ladies that made up Barker’s Beauties were the three models – Janice Pennington, Dian Parkinson and Holly Hallstrom.

-They would help Barker with the games from the mid-70’s up to the 90’s.
+They would help Barker with the games from the mid-70’s up to the 90’s and one even longer.
 From there the trio began to get broken up, all leaving the show having very little love for Bob.
 As a result The Tower of Barker started to crash to the ground.
 More on that in a bit.

 They were attractive gals who most of the time upstaged the products you were meant to be focusing on.
 It wasn’t always easy to get your gears winding about the retail price of a bottle of Palmolive dish detergent when there was a hot babe standing next to it!

 They were essentially eye-candy and no one seemed to have any kind of problem with that or tried to pretend they were something different.
+Their function was to look pretty and point to prizes.
 In the late 70’s and througout the 80’s it didn’t seem to bother anyone that this innocent price guessing game show was objectifying women in this manner.
 Everyone just rolled with it.

 Plus, we have to remember the time when The Price Is Right and Barker’s Beauties enjoyed it’s most popular years and was in its heyday.
 This was a time when most people only had three television stations to watch.
 There wasn’t easy access to porn and nudie magazines were something sold in the back of seedy little stores.
 So to most young kids, – and even to their fathers – seeing a sexy woman stand in front of a camera seductively rubbing a grandfather clock was nirvana.

-With the help of the popularity of the show Barker’s Beauties became one the most recognizable group of gals on television.
+With the help of the popularity of the show, Barker’s Beauties became one the most recognizable group of gals on television.
+They wouldn’t reach the heights of stardom as Wheel of Fortune’s Vanna White and the frenzy of Vanna-Mania in the 1980s, but they became quite popular pretty faces in the game show world.
 And they didn’t even have to release a sex tape or embarrass themselves on some reality show.
 They were the daytime equivalent of Charlie’s Angels.

 Pennington was one of the original Barker Beauties and served as the show’s longest running model.
-She joined the show from the start in 1972 when she was one of the two featured models with Anitra Ford.
+She joined the show from the start in 1972 when it was billed as ‘The New Price Is Right’.
+At age 30, Pennington was one of the two featured models with Anitra Ford.